 Blind Caning is usally done on backs and arms.
 It is the same proceess as hand caning but the holes in the frame are not drilled through.
 Each strand of cane must be glued into the holes.

 Rush Seats are woven with paper(fiber) rush, real rush(cattails) and pretwisted rush(seagrass which resemble real rush).
-Most chairs that rush weaving is done on have 4 round seat post.
+Most chairs that rush weaving is done on have 4 round seat rails.

-Splint Weaving can be both seats and backs, true splints can be made of hickory, ash, and oak.
-Other materials use are binder cane and flat or oval reed.
+Splint Weaving both seats and backs can e woven.
+True splints can be made of hickory, ash, and oak.
+Other materials used include binder cane, flat or oval reed.
 I don't recommend using the reeds as their durabiltiy is very limited.
 The most common patterns woven are herringbone and New England porch weave.

 Shaker Tape is made from cotton and comes in solid or striped colors.
 It can be woven on most chairs that have a round rung as the seat frame.
 The tape comes in 5/8in and 1in widths.
 Colors vary with availability.